ramankala/memory-card/README.md

 ## Brief Introduction

-Card game where you select a Simpson's character without clicking on any more than once.
+Card game where you select a Simpson's character without clicking on a character more than once.
 The game tallies your consecutive score and updates your best score if you exceed it.

 ## Skills Demonstrated